We take our responsibility to encourage our students to eat healthily very seriously.

 Once entitlement has been assessed children can continue to receive free school meals until the family stops receiving a qualifying benefit.
 Parents are required to inform the authority of any changes and regular checks will be carried out against records held by the Department of Work and Pensions, the Home Office, and HM Revenue & Customs by the free school meals team.

-The school lunch menu is on a 2 week rotation and full details of these can be found by clicking on the links below
+The school lunch menu and more details can be found by clicking on the links below